driskell/log-courier/docs/LogstashIntegration.md

 ### Local-only Installation

-If you need to install the gem and plugins on a server without an internet connection, you can download the gem dependencies from the rubygems site, transfer them across.
+If you need to install the gem and plugins on a server without an internet connection, you can download the gem dependencies from the rubygems site and transfer them across.
 Follow the instructions for Manual Installation and install the dependency gems before the Log Courier gem.